 Board Officers

-The Monte Rio Fire Board of Directors has one Board officer, Chairman and it is the policy of the Board to elect Board officers by majority vote annually at the regular Board meeting in December.
+The Monte Rio Fire Board of Directors has two Board officers, a Chairman and Vice Chairman and it is the policy of the Board to elect Board officers by majority vote annually at the regular Board meeting in December.

-The term for the Chairman begins on January 1st and ends on December 31st of the same year.
+The term for the Chairman and Vice Chairman begins on January 1st and ends on December 31st of the same year.
 No officer shall serve more than two consecutive terms in any one position.

 In extraordinary situations, the Board may extend the limit on consecutive terms for an officer from two years to three years by a “supermajority” vote of the Board.
 Greater than 85 percent (four or more members) of the current Board members must approve such an extension.